-Dow AgroSciences Australia Ltd has developed a new GM variety of insect-protected and herbicide-tolerant corn, known as corn line 1507, primarily for agronomic purposes.
-Before food derived from this line can enter the food supply in Australia and New Zealand, it must first be assessed for safety and an amendment to the Food Standards Code must be approved by the FSANZ Board, and subsequently be notified to the Australia New Zealand Food Regulation Ministerial Council (ANZFRMC).
+Dow AgroSciences has developed a new GM variety of insect-protected and herbicide-tolerant corn, known as corn line 1507, primarily for agronomic purposes.
+After assessment and approval of corn line 1507 under this Standard, foods derived from it may be listed in the Table to clause 2 of the Standard.
+An amendment to the Food Standards Code must be approved by the FSANZ Board, and subsequently be notified to the Australia New Zealand Food Regulation Ministerial Council (ANZFRMC).
 An amendment to the Food Standards Code may only be gazetted, once the Ministerial Council process has been finalised.

-Dow AgroSciences Australia Ltd therefore applied to have Standard 1.5.2 amended to include food derived from insect-protected and glufosinate-ammonium tolerant corn line 1507.
-The Initial Assessment for this Application was completed on 12 September 2001, and underwent a public consultation period until 31 October 2001.
-The Application is currently at Draft Assessment.
+Dow AgroSciences Australia Pty Ltd as the applicant, is therefore seeking amendment to Standard 1.5.2 to include food derived from insect-protected and glufosinate-ammonium tolerant corn line 1507.